 To summarize the posterior samples of species networks, we need to prepare another XML file specifying the input and output file names, and the burn-in (2501 out of 10,000 in this case).
-Save the following content to 3s_6loci_sum.xml and put it in the same folder as the log files.
+Save the following content to 3s 6loci sum.xml and put it in the same folder as the log files.

 Then run BEAST as you did for the standard analysis above but with 3s_6loci_sum.xml as input.
-The summary networks will be saved to species-network.sum.trees.
+With a chain length of 20 million, it will take about 30 minutes to complete.
+The summary networks will be saved to speciesnetwork.sum.trees.
 It contains unique network topologies in descending order of their posterior probabilities.
 For each unique topology, the summaries of node height and inheritance probability (if apply) are annotated for each node.
 Open IcyTree by entering the URL icytree.org to your browser.
 Then you can either drag and drop, or select File / Load from file to load the summary species networks in speciesnetwork.sum.trees.
 Select Style / Internal node text / topologySupport to display the posterior probability at the root for each network.

 Figure 15 shows the top three species networks.
 The true species network with one hybridization (middle subfigure) has probability 0.39.
 The estimate of inheritance probability γ is 0.49 (with a credible interval of 0.20 to 0.77) while the true value is 0.3.
-This can be viewed in Child attribs by hovering the cursor over one of the branches leading to the solid dot.
-Only one of those branches will display a γ (gamma) value, and with the current versions of IcyTree and SpeciesNetwork it is arbitrary whether it is the dotted or solid branch.
-The inheritance probability of other branch (where no value is shown) will be $1 - \gamma$.
+This can be viewed in Child attribs by hovering the cursor to one of the branches leading to the solid dot.